 Cases in dog theft are on the rise and chihuahuas are on thieves shopping list.

 Is your chihuahua on someone else’s shopping list?
-Today I cut our morning walk short when a bloke on a bike rode past me and slowed down to look at the dogs.
+Recently I cut our morning walk short when a bloke on a bike rode past me and slowed down to look at the dogs.
 I was probably being stupid, he could have been a fan of chihuahua dogs, but the street was deserted and I felt vulnerable so we turned around and went home.

 That put the thought in my head what would I do if someone tackled me for the dogs.
 The idea makes me go cold.
 I can’t imagine how anyone feels if this happens to them.